grokys/grokys.github.com/_posts/2017-05-08-avalonia-alpha5.md

 We’re pleased to announce that alpha 5 of [Avalonia](https://github.com/AvaloniaUI/Avalonia) is now available.

 Avalonia is a cross platform .NET UI framework inspired by WPF, with XAML, data binding, lookless controls and much more.
 Avalonia is the only way to bring XAML-based applications to Windows, Mac and Linux.
-We also have experimental mobile support but unfortunately it's lacking maintainers right now and so has been disabled for this release.
+We also have experimental mobile support!

-You can get started by using the [Visual Studio plugin](https://marketplace.visualstudio.com/items?itemName=SJKirk.AvaloniaforVisualStudio) which contains templates for creating Avalonia applications and a (basic) designer, and you can browse our [NuGet packages](https://www.nuget.org/packages?q=Tags%3A%22Avalonia%22)
+You can get started by using the [Visual Studio plugin](https://visualstudiogallery.msdn.microsoft.com/b2203c92-2110-415b-b935-fcc01cf354f8?) which contains templates for creating Avalonia applications and a (basic) designer, and you can browse our [NuGet packages](https://www.nuget.org/packages?q=Tags%3A%22Avalonia%22).
+Please note that due to the clusterf#$k that are MS accounts we've had to re-upload the extension with a new identity (yet again), so if you have the old version installed you will have to manually uninstall and reinstall the new version.

 Here are the new features in Alpha 5: